 SAP is requiring everyone using SAP ERP and business applications to migrate to the SAP S/4HANA ERP system by 2027.
 SAP S/4HANA runs exclusively on the SAP HANA database, which—in turn—runs exclusively on the Linux® operating system (OS).

 HANA stands for high-performance analytical appliance, and it is SAP’s in-memory database.
 SAP HANA can be installed on a set of on-premise servers (like IBM Power Systems), in a private cloud, or as a cloud service (hosted by a cloud provider like AWS or Microsoft Azure).
-SAP HANA uses random access memory (RAM) to access, organize, and analyze data.
-Users interact with SAP HANA using Structured Query Language (SQL)—a common relational database programming language.
-As an in-memory database, SAP HANA can run petabytes of complex ERP computations in real-time.
+SAP HANA uses in-memory computing, employing random access memory (RAM) to access, organize, and analyze data.
+Users interact with SAP HANA using Structured Query Language (SQL), a common relational database programming language.
+As an in-memory database, it is optimized to run petabytes of complex ERP computations in real-time.
 SAP HANA is used for a number of purposes, such as database management, data virtualization, advanced analytics, and application development.